Monday, March 6, 2017

 Here’s the thing: language is a self-organized human system.
 There is no one in charge of language.
 There is no authority out there dictating grammatical rules and rules of pronunciation.

-There are six billion speakers, who all follow rules of grammar and pronunciation, and our world is divided into many groups of speakers speaking variations on these rules, due to variations in geography, cultures, and unique histories.
+There are seven billion speakers, who all follow rules of grammar and pronunciation, and our world is divided into many groups of speakers speaking variations on these rules, due to variations in geography, cultures, and unique histories.
 The rules of language change over time and location.
 This change happens slowly, but it is inexorable, it cannot be stopped by any human authority.

 Now consider morality as a human system.
 If morality is a system like language, then it is a self-organized system also.
 There is no one in charge.
 There is no guy with a sword outside making sure that we don’t do anything wrong.